It's Christmastime Again, Charlie Brown: Cast

-Production notes

 Music score

 Rather than having a new musical score composed for It's Christmastime Again, Charlie Brown, jazz composer Vince Guaraldi's musical scores were reused and performed by jazz pianist David Benoit.
 It was the first time Guaraldi's music had been used in a Peanuts special since It's Arbor Day, Charlie Brown (1976).

-Guaraldi composed music scores for the first 16 Peanuts television specials and one feature film (A Boy Named Charlie Brown) before his untimely death in February 1976.
+Guaraldi composed music scores for the first 16 Peanuts television specials and one feature film (A Boy Named Charlie Brown) before his death in February 1976.

-Benoit previously had scored an episode of This Is America, Charlie Brown.
+Benoit previously had scored an episode of This Is America, Charlie Brown and released several Peanuts compositions on his albums.

 All songs written by Vince Guaraldi, except where noted.